top of page

 Fluency and Coherence

-Fluency is speaking at length without hesitation, self-correction and repetition. at a “natural” speed – that’s not too fast or slow.
-The IELTS speaking band descriptors mention “pauses” and “hesitation” from bands 2 – 9.
+Fluency is speaking at length (produce long turns) without hesitation, self-correction and repetition. at a “natural” speed – that’s not too fast or slow.

-Coherence is logically and relevantly describing your ideas and thoughts, using linking words (discourse markers).
-Using a variety of discourse markers accurately, will increase your band score.
-Discourse markers can be used as “fillers” which give you some time to think about your response, for example, “That’s an interesting question…” Let me see, well…”
+Coherence is logically and relevantly describing your ideas and thoughts, using discourse markers (linking words and phrases).
+Using a variety of discourse markers accurately will increase your band score.

 • Think in English and don’t translate everything.